Dumble Amplifiers: Early career

 Howard Alexander Dumble of Bakersfield, California was 12 years old when he began building and selling transistor radios to classmates.
 From there, he started tinkering with Fender and Gibson amps before building a 200-watt PA system for a local youth baseball team.
 His own amp based on a Fender Dual Showman followed.
 Dumble found work after graduating high school in 1962 as a studio and touring musician, but he continued to experiment with amp builds.
-In 1965 he built an unsolicited amp for his favorite band, The Ventures, and it ended up in the hands of Semie Moseley of Santa Cruz-based guitar manufacturer Mosrite, which The Ventures endorsed.
+In 1965 he built an unsolicited amp for his favorite band, The Ventures, and it ended up in the hands of Semie Moseley of Bakersfield-based guitar manufacturer Mosrite, which The Ventures endorsed.
 Moseley was impressed and hired Dumble to build the company ten amplifiers in a partnership that would only pay him for a month.
 The Ventures liked the new amps but felt they were "a little too much rock" and declined to use them.
-Dumble turned down a further partnership and spent the late 1960s as a touring bassist for Buffy Sainte-Marie, who helped him open his first workshop.
+Dumble turned down a further partnership and spent the late 1960s as a touring bassist for Buffy Sainte-Marie, who helped him open his first workshop in Santa Cruz, California.
 In 1969, Dumble produced his first amp model, the "Explosion", based on a modified Fender circuit and began earning a reputation for modding and repairing amplifiers.

 Dumble continued to work on his original amp design, with a significant moment of inspiration coming from a show of Robben Ford's in which Ford played a "piggyback" Fender Bassman into a 2x12 speaker cabinet.
 Dumble's attempt to capture that tone saw his Explosion amplifier morph into the "Overdrive Special" in 1972.
 At the time, Dumble was staying in Los Angeles with his friend Jackson Browne, and Browne's band was soon playing Dumble's new Ford-inspired amps.
 As word of his work spread, Dumble built many custom amplifiers for prominent session guitarists and studios, as well as modifying other brand's amps.
-Common mods included adding a master volume and his "Hot Rubber Monkey" circuit, which was an internally adjustable tone stock placed after the preamp's clipping section to help sculp the amp's distorted sounds.
+Common mods included adding a master volume and his "Hot Rubber Monkey" circuit, which was an internally adjustable tone stack placed after the preamp's clipping section to help sculp the amp's distorted sounds.

 By the late 1970s, Dumble was modifying and building higher-gain amps using "cascading" gain stages in a similar way to what Randall Smith of Mesa/Boogie was also doing.
 Dumble, however, was not interested in selling amplifiers in large numbers, but instead focused solely on getting the best possible sound.